-- 2.10 The updated MTFS was reported to Cabinet on 16 January 2024, this reflects the impact of the Local Government Finance Settlement.
-Since the announcement of the Local Government Finance Settlement, Central Government have recently advised that they will increase the Minimum Funding Guarantee from 3% to 4% having listened to Local Authorities and their funding pressures.
-The actual amount of this increase is yet to be confirmed, however it is expected that the Council will receive a further £138k.
-Further detail will be provided in the Council Report once the funding has been confirmed. - 2.11 A number of savings and funding strategies have been identified as being both feasible and sustainable, via a vigorous Financial Efficiency Board process including challenge sessions for each of the Cabinet Portfolios involving Cabinet Members, the Corporate Leadership Team, Service Directors and the Finance Manager.
-The proposed savings identified for the period of the MTFS, have enabled a balanced financial position to be proposed for 2024/25.
+- 2.10 The MTFS indicates a budget shortfall of £2.692m for 2024/25, further years funding gaps are shown on the table below and in further detail at Appendix 5. - 2.11A number of savings and funding strategies have been identified as being both feasible and sustainable, via a vigorous Financial Efficiency Board process including challenge sessions for each of the Cabinet Portfolios involving Cabinet Members, the Corporate Leadership Team, Service Directors and the Finance Manager.
+The savings identified for the period of the MTFS, have enabled a balanced financial position to be proposed for 2024/25.